apecloud/kbcli/docs/user_docs/cli/kbcli_alert_add-receiver.md

 ### Options

 ```
       --cluster stringArray      Cluster name, such as mycluster, more than one cluster can be specified, such as mycluster1,mycluster2
       --email stringArray        Add email address, such as user@kubeblocks.io, more than one emailConfig can be specified separated by comma
   -h, --help                     help for add-receiver
+      --repeat-interval string   Repeat interval of current receiver
       --rule stringArray         Rule name, such as MysqlDown, more than one rule names can be specified, such as MysqlDown,MysqlRestarted
       --severity stringArray     Alert severity level, critical, warning or info, more than one severity level can be specified, such as critical,warning
       --slack stringArray        Add slack receiver, such as api_url=https://hooks.slackConfig.com/services/foo,channel=monitor,username=kubeblocks-alert-bot
       --type stringArray         Engine type, such as mysql, more than one types can be specified, such as mysql,postgresql,redis
       --webhook stringArray      Add webhook receiver, such as url=https://open.feishu.cn/open-apis/bot/v2/hook/foo,token=xxxxx
 ```

 ### Options inherited from parent commands